Water & Plastic Pollution

 Join the Plastic-Free Lunch Campaign

-Friends of the Earth’s 11-year-old Plastics Campaigner, Maya, is calling on students, parents, and teachers to join her in getting rid of single use plastics in school lunches.
+FoE’s 11-year-old Plastics Campaigner, Maya, is calling on students, parents, and teachers to join her in getting rid of single use plastics in school lunches.
 Maya has calculated that could avoid pollution by 4,656 pieces of single-use plastic over the school year.
 At the same time, it could save their families money on their grocery bills – as much as $716 over the school year.
-Friends of the Earth’s Plastic-Free Lunch Campaign will kick-off in October 2023, and we’re inviting schools, classrooms, and Eco-Clubs across Canada to join and participate in the campaign by taking action with their school community during October 2023 and/or February 2024.
+We’re inviting schools, classrooms, and Eco-Clubs across Canada to join and participate in the campaign by taking action with their school community during Oct.
+2023 and/or Feb.
+2024.

 Maya’s plastic pollution campaign for kids and families